Paiute Indian Tribe of Utah: Koosharem Band of Paiutes

 The "Koosharem Band of Paiute Indians" or Paw goosawd’uhmpuhtseng ("Water Clover People") first received federal recognition on March 3, 1928.
 Their band headquarters is located in Richfield, Utah.
 Their Band Chairperson is LaTosha Mayo.

 Indian Peaks Band of Paiutes

 The "Indian Peaks Band of Paiute Indians" or Kwee’choovunt ("Peak People") first received federal recognition on August 2, 1915, and have lands in Beaver County, Utah.
 Their band headquarters is located in Cedar City, Utah.
 Their Band Chairperson is Jeanine Borchardt.

 Shivwits Band of Paiutes

 The first reservation of the "Shivwits Band of Paiutes" or See’veetseng ("Whitish Earth People") was established in 1891.
 They received federal recognition on March 3, 1891.
 They have lands in Washington County, Utah.
 Their band headquarters is located in Ivins, Utah.
 Their Band Chairperson is Patrick Charles.

+Tribal flag

+The Paiute Indian Tribe of Utah has a flag that was officially confirmed in 1997.
+Within it are several symbols for the tribe.
+First the colors, white symbolizes purity, the red and black are both for strength and power, and the yellow for healing and life.
+The biggest symbol is the eagle which represents their deity, then there are a series of images that relate to traditional songs and games the Southern Paiutes would play, the arrowheads that they were known for.
+Overall the image is supposed to represent a warrior's shield with the five eagle feathers hanging on the bottom representing the 5 modern-day bands that comprise the tribe.